 There is a non-refundable deposit to help cover the processing fees that accrue during checkout.
 Please see specific program pages for more information on costs.

 Each registration includes a non-refundable deposit to cover the processing fees accumulated during registration.
 Cancellations made before the first day of the session your camper is registered for will receive a full refund, minus the deposit and any donations made during checkout.
 Cancellations made after the first day of the session you are registered for are non-refundable.
-If camp is canceled due to local, state, or federal guidance, you will receive a full refund minus the deposit and any donations made during check-out.
+If camp is canceled due to local, state, or federal guidance, you will receive a refund minus the deposit, successful days at camp, and any donations made during check-out.

 If you have any questions please contact: